Busan International Mobility Show: 2020

 The 2020 motor show was scheduled for 28 May to 7 June but was cancelled and not rescheduled.
 All Japanese manufacturers had declined to exhibit and only five marques were confirmed before the cancellation in April.

 2018

-Held in June 2018, four domestic and 15 overseas carmakers introduced a total of 203 vehicles.
-Some international marques did not attend, inclduogn Bentley, Ford, Maserati and Volkswagen.
+Held in June 2018, 4 domestic and 15 overseas carmakers introduced a total of 203 vehicles.
+Some international marques did not attend, including Bentley, Ford, Maserati and Volkswagen.
 650,000 people attended the show.